csci241-18f/csci241_18f_studyguide/README.md

-% CSCI 241: Midterm Study Guide
+# CSCI 241 Midterm Study Guide
-% Scott Wehrwein
-% Fall 2018

 ### Objectives From Each Lecture